-After retiring from banking after nearly 20 years in banking, Katie retired to stay at home full time with her daughters while continuing to be a leader in nonprofit initiatives that support women’s health and quality education for children.
+After nearly 20 years in banking, Katie retired to stay at home full time with her daughters while continuing to be a leader in nonprofit initiatives that support women’s health and quality education for children.
 She is a three time past president of the San Francisco Chapter of the Susan G. Komen Breast Cancer Foundation, an organization that she helped take from a grass roots movement to a million dollar organization reaching thousands of underserved women across the Bay Area.
 After years of being a Californian, Katie now lives in New York City.

 Mary Beth (Meb) Phillips